masaers/funtup/README.md

 funtup
 ======

-Functional programming with tuples of functions in c++
+Functional programming with tuples of functions in c++11.

+The library contains two main concepts from functional programming implemented in c++11: compositions and batteries.

+A composition feeds the output from one function to another function, and so on until there are no more functions, and a value is returned.

+A battery applies each function in a tuple to a single list of parameters, and returns a corresponding tuple containing the return values.